Bizzaro/bizzaro/README.md

 hi, not much to see here.
-Most of my work is done in private repos.
+most of my work is done in private repos.

 <!--
 **Bizzaro/bizzaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.